 What is included with Teacher Start-up Materials?

-1) One Student Packet: Six 8.5 X 11-inch b/w charts and color stickers ready for completion and color coding.
-The six charts are
+- One Student Packet: Six charts and associated color stickers ready for completion and color coding.
+The six charts are:

 Timeline of Composers B/w Timeline ready to be color-coded by periods.